rroels/ulanzi_tc001_hardware/README.md

-# Ulanzi TC001 Hardware Description and Arduino Examples
+# Ulanzi TC001 Hardware Description and Arduino-ESP32 Examples

 > [!NOTE]
 > This document provides the information needed to interface with the various hardware components in the Ulanzi TC001.